About

 Does it work for raw cards, or just graded slabs?

 Both.
 Scan a raw card or a graded slab and it's identified the same way — player, year, set, parallel, serial — then valued against real, recent comps.
 Raw or slabbed, you get a read and a recommended next move.
+New to these terms?
+The collector glossary has plain-language definitions.

 Is grading worth it for my card?

 That's exactly the call Card Bullpen is built to make.
 It weighs the grading fee against the lift a higher grade is likely to add, using real comps — and when the math doesn't clear, it tells you to skip it, instead of dressing up a guess as a fact.
+You can walk the grading math yourself first.

 What will Card Bullpen cost?